Advertisment

 Live bacteria and yeasts are known as probiotics, and they are good for your health in general and your digestive system in particular.
 Everybody has both beneficial and dangerous microorganisms in their bodies.
 The "good" or "useful" bacteria included in probiotics are frequently referred to as such since they support gut health.

-gut health skin condition
+skin condition gut health

 Advertisment